All Episodes

 That's wrong.

-Well, that's what you're marketing.
+Well, that's your marketing.

 And I will stress this.

-Well, I'm not gonna be petty.
+Well, I'm not going to be petty.

-I respect I I gotta put it in perspective.
+I got to put it in perspective.

 Fair point.

-It it oxidizes.
+It oxidizes.

-I'm going to stress he did say to me, he knew a portion of their consumer base, believed their products did not contain plastic, didn't update the packaging.
+I'm going to stress, he did say to me, he knew a portion of their consumer base believed their products did not contain plastic, didn't update the packaging.

-So that that still irks me.
+So that still irks me.

 I mean, that's still kind of shady, right?

-But not everybody is gonna be perfect.
+But not everybody is going to be perfect.

-So I'll take I'll take it.
+So I'll take it.

 Hey, this is a special live stream.